 This website is a work in progress.
 If you don't find the answer to your mental health question here, email Telka directly.
-Due to a high volume of incoming emails, responses may be delayed but Telka does answer all emails.
-Thank you for taking an interest in this site and visit again soon!
+Due to a high volume of incoming emails, responses may be delayed but, Telka does answer all emails.
+Thank you for taking an interest in this site and please visit again soon!

 1. Like everything medical, mental health is a covered benefit with most health insurance.
 First step is to locate the mental health providers listed in your mental health provider directory.

 If you do not have mental health coverage, your budget will impact choices.

 Michigan 211 may help locate your options.
 Free emotional support via phone 24/7 is available by calling 888-535-6136 then prompt 8.

 2. Clarify your service needs.
 What would you like help with?
 What do you hope to achieve with mental health therapy?
 Grief work?
 Guidance, mentoring or support for relationships or other stress?
 Symptom specific treatment?
 Diagnostics?
 Remember that only doctors, psychiatrists and nurse practitioners may prescribe medication.
 Speak with your primary care doctor if medication is your main concern.

 a.
 Evidenced based treatment approaches to mental health offer treatment options that have been studied and proven successful.
 Evidenced based therapy is best for treatment of mood disorders such as anxiety or depression, guidance through stressful life events and recovery from grief, trauma and substance use disorders.

 b.
 Supportive therapy is for those seeking “someone to talk to”.
 The therapist’s role is that of a paid listener.
 Supportive therapy does not set expectations, focus on change or measure outcome.
 That said, it’s only fair to inform you that most communities offer supportive listening at no cost.
 12-step programs, local community support groups, educational centers, women's centers, schools, religious organizations, and non-profits are helpful in providing support without requiring a mental illness diagnosis or generating a medical record.